 This policy covers all undergraduate students, regardless of their college of enrollment.
 Cases will be heard by school-specific committees according to the school in which the class is listed, not the school in which the student is enrolled.
 All violations and sanctions will be reported to the student's college of enrollment.

-Individual undergraduate colleges and schools may design specific procedures to resolve allegations of academic misconduct by students in courses offered by that school, so long as the procedures are consistent with this policy and with the University Student Judicial Code.
+Individual undergraduate colleges and schools may design specific procedures to resolve allegations of academic misconduct by students in courses offered by that school, so long as the procedures are consistent with this policy and with the Student Conduct Code.

-A student accused of an academic integrity violation — whether by a professor, teaching/graduate assistant, academic integrity officer or student — is entitled to:
+A student accused of an academic integrity violation, whether by a professor, assistant to instructor, academic integrity officer or student, is entitled to:

 - Review the written evidence in support of the charge.